JDiaz0523/Psi_analysis/README.md

 * A time bin corresponds to a single sample, determined by fs (e.g., if `fs = 2000`, each time bin is 1/2000 seconds).
 * The expected number of events per bin is `lambda = lambda_g/fs`, where `lambda_g` is the event rate in events per second.

 The kernel (or pulse) can be defined using any arbitrary function, provided that its total energy is finite (i.e., it forms a discrete energy packet).
 An [alpha function](#doalphapulse) is used in the example.
 Regardless of the specific pulse shape, it is important to [control the pulse's energy](#unite) fully, as key properties of the FPP depend on it.
-For example, the FPP variance is `lambda_g*E_g/fs`, while the FPP power is `lambda_g*E_g` (see xxx for additional information).
+For example, the FPP variance is `lambda_g*E_g/fs`, while the FPP power is `lambda_g*E_g`.

 In the convolution operation, the option `"circular"` confines the signal to a cylindrical space, ensuring no energy leakage occurs at the borders by wrapping contributions that may overflow from the edges back into the signal.